Filip Ugran: Euroformula Open Championship

 Ugran moved to the Euroformula Open Championship in 2022, signing for Van Amersfoort Racing.
 Ugran did manage one podium during the season, where he placed third in the Paul Ricard round.
 However, after four rounds into the season, Van Amersfoort Racing left Euroformula Open with immediate effect, leaving Ugran without a seat.
 This left him to end ninth in the standings.

 Sportscar career

 2022: Endurance debut

-After being left without a drive after the 2022 Euroformula Open Championship, he joined the 2022 European Le Mans Series with Algarve Pro Racing alongside Bent Viscaal for the remaining two rounds of the campaign.
+After being left without a drive after the 2022 Euroformula Open Championship, Ugran joined the 2022 European Le Mans Series with Algarve Pro Racing alongside Bent Viscaal for the remaining two rounds of the campaign.
 Ugran ended both rounds in eighth and fifth place.

 2023: First FIA WEC season

 Ugran's 2023 campaign would be in the FIA World Endurance Championship with Prema Racing in the LMP2 category, driving alongside Bent Viscaal and Andrea Caldarelli.
 The season began without much promise at the 1000 Miles of Sebring, where early contact left them eighth at the chequered flag.
 The second round in Portimão was better, as Ugran contributed to a recovery drive for fifth place.
 Ugran had his best finish in Spa-Francorchamps, making a great start en route to fourth place, although Caldarelli was passed on older tyres while running in third.
-He had a complicated race during his Le Mans debut, getting stuck in a runoff area and later being hit from behind which caused damage and a lengthy thirty-minute repair in the pits.
-They eventually brought it home to finish tenth.
-After ninth and eighth in Monza and 2023 6 Hours of Fuji respectively, a successful stint by Viscaal in Bahrain meant Ugran would get another fourth place finish.
-Ugran finished his rookie season of WEC in tenth overall, with 57 points.